rusticlion/Manastorm/manastorm_codebase_dump.md

 -- Main compilation function
 -- Takes a spell definition and keyword data, returns a compiled spell function SpellCompiler.compileSpell(spellDef, keywordData)
+    -- Debug - check for onBlock in keywords.block
+    if spellDef.keywords and spellDef.keywords.block and spellDef.keywords.block.onBlock then
+        print("[COMPILER DEBUG] Spell " .. spellDef.id .. " has onBlock handler in keywords.block")
+    end

     -- Create a new compiledSpell object
     local compiledSpell = {
         -- Copy base spell properties